The extended practical driving test

 - apply for a provisional driving licence and drive as a learner

-- pass a theory test for the category of vehicle in which you intend to take an extended practical driving test
+- pass a theory test for the category of vehicle in which you plan to take an extended practical driving test

 - pass the extended practical driving test